Learn The Basics of .htaccess

 allow from all

-We can restrict access to certain files with .htaccess, like below:
+We can restrict access to a single specific file or multiple files with .htaccess if they match the condition like in code snippet below:

 <Files .env>